Mati-l33t/blog/docs/blog/0084-why-tensor-fusion-en.md

 ### Market

 + The **GPU hardware market** has reached [$61.58 billion in 2024](https://www.fortunebusinessinsights.com/graphic-processing-unit-gpu-market-109831).
 With a **28.6% CAGR**, it will grow to **$461.02 billion** by 2032.
-This growth propelled NVIDIA to become the world's most valuable company, holding 95% market share in 2024.
+This growth propelled NVIDIA to become the world's most valuable company, holding more than 95% market share in 2024.
 Assume GPU efficiency management market is mere 1% slice of the GPU hardware market, it represents a $610M opportunity in 2024.
 Moreover, few AI infrastructure companies compete in this emerging blue ocean market.
 + For **target market**, Tensor Fusion focuses on serving **global cloud providers and AI SaaS companies with GPU clusters**.
-Our main competitor is Run.AI, which is using the third type of virtualization and scheduling approach, we're very confident in surpassing over time.
+Our main competitor is Run.AI, which is using the third type of virtualization and scheduling approach, we're very confident that surpassing Run.AI is just a matter of time.
 + Our **market strategy** starts with small/medium cloud providers and AI SaaS companies for solution validation, gradually expanding to larger players like HuggingFace and AWS.

 ### Product

-In terms of product maturity, Tensor Fusion is currently the **only solution** offering **remote GPU pooling + virtual VRAM expansion + dynamic scheduling**, and has already been **validated in production** by a customer in Asia.
+In terms of product maturity, Tensor Fusion is currently the **only solution** offering **remote GPU pooling + virtual VRAM expansion + dynamic scheduling** in global market, and has already been **validated in production** by a customer in Asia.

 This customer runs an [AI hands-on lab platform](https://www.tenclass.com/) where users get access to ComfyUI/SD environments for AI image generation, with customizable workflows and model selection.